How Do Free Apps Make Money in 2022?

 In the main body section, you should mention what problem your mobile app will solve along with drooling over its important features and functionalities.

 Let’s have a look at a fantastic example of Scrummer that holds a brief yet informative description.
 It is a handy planning poker app for Scrum development teams that is available in the Apple App Store.

-Though your app name and description are important your users want to know how your app will look like in their device which is why you need to include some pictures of your app.
+Though your app name and description are important your users want to know how your app will look on their device which is why you need to include some pictures of your app.
 Make sure you pick the best screenshots.

-I recommend that you add some text to your screenshots that describe your app features and functionalities.
+I recommend that you add some text to your screenshots that describe your app's features and functionalities.

 Let’s have a look at Uber’s Screenshot.

 There are several different ways to earn money from your app that you must explore and research on.
 Some of these ways might need you to charge your customers while others might not.

 There is no ideal method or way to earn money from your app, and what would work the best for you is totally dependent on the services you are offering or your business model.

 When you are creating an app yourself, it is important that you understand what the best-suited way would be to monetize your free app and bring in some enviable revenue.
 So, let’s get started!